-Cutaneous horn is usually excised with appropriate margins, dependent of the nature of the lesion.
+Cutaneous horns are usually excised with appropriate margins, dependent of the nature of the lesion.

 - Mantese SA, Diogo PM, Rocha A, Berbert AL, Ferreira AK, Ferreira TC.
 Cutaneous horn: a retrospective histopathological study of 222 cases.
 An Bras Dermatol.
 2010 Mar-Apr 2010;85(2):157-163.

 - Yu RC, Pryce DW, Macfarlane AW, Stewart TW.
 A histopathological study of 643 cutaneous horns.
 Br J Dermatol.
 May 1991;124(5):449-452.